Goldberg - The Brandstrup-Rojo Project - 2010

 Nomination for the Olivier Award for Best New Dance Production

-Othello - 1994
+OTHELLO - 1994

 Evening Standard Award for Best New Dance Production

-Orfeo - 1989
+ORPHEO - 1989

 Olivier award for Most Outstanding Achievement in Dance